I know how you feel:

 These otherwise effective exercises can pull your spine out of alignment, put too much pressure on your disks, pinch a nerve — or just give you (more) unnecessary back pain.

-Here you will find 8 exercises to avoid at all costs when your lower back hurts, even if you can’t wait to get back to the gym.
+Here you will find 8 exercises to avoid when your lower back hurts, even if you can’t wait to get back to the gym.

 The 8 Most Dangerous Lower Back Pain Exercises